 All monies paid to a funeral home for prearranged funeral services are required to be placed in trust in a Federal Deposit Insurance Corporation (FDIC) insured account, which means the funeral home cannot access those funds while the intended funeral recipient is still living.

-If you are interested in making pre-arrangements for yourself or another family member, please give us a call.
+We would be happy to talk to yoy about making pre-arrangements for yourself or another family member, please give us a call.